Germany deal to buy Sputnik V dead, but India to receive 360mn doses

-A deal to sell Russia’s Sputnik V vaccine to Germany is dead, but Russia will send 360mn doses to India where the pandemic is running out-of-control.
+A deal to sell Russia’s Sputnik V vaccine to Germany is dead, but Russia will send 360mn doses to India, where the pandemic is running out of control.

 Germany has been in talks with the Russian Direct Investment Fund (RDIF) for months on a possible supply and production deal for Germany, but the deal has reached a dead end, Germany’s Bild newspaper reported at the weekend.

-Earlier, heads of a number of German states, including Bavaria, Berlin, Mecklenburg-Vorpommern, Saxony, Saxony-Anhalt, and Thuringia, spoke in favor of purchasing the Sputnik V vaccine after its registration with the European regulator.
+Earlier, heads of a number of German states, including Bavaria, Berlin, Mecklenburg-Vorpommern, Saxony, Saxony-Anhalt and Thuringia, spoke in favour of purchasing the Sputnik V vaccine after its registration with the European regulator.

 Germany and the rest of the EU have said they won’t buy the vaccine until it is approved by the European Medical Agency (EMA), which started rolling trials in March, but has been accused of dragging its heels for political reasons.